lbl-srg/obc/specification/source/example.rst

 Multi-zone air exchange
 .......................

-Each thermal zone can have air flow from the HVAC system, through leakages of the building envelope (except for the core zone) and through bi-directional air exchange through open doors that connect adjacent zones.
+Each thermal zone has air flow from the HVAC system, through leakages of the building envelope (except for the core zone) and through bi-directional air exchange through open doors that connect adjacent zones.
 The bi-directional air exchange is modeled based on the differences in static pressure between adjacent rooms at a reference height plus the difference in static pressure across the door height as a function of the difference in air density.
-There is also wind pressure acting on each facade.
-The wind pressure is a function of the wind speed and wind direction.
-Therefore, infiltration is a function of the flow imbalance of the HVAC system and of the wind conditions.
+Air infiltration is a function of the flow imbalance of the HVAC system.
 The multizone airflow models are further described in :cite:`Wetter2006:2`.